-When I first began making layer cakes, I was a nervous wreck.
+When I first began making layer cake recipes, I was a nervous wreck.
 They used to scare me to death because I was always worried about messing up.
 But overtime with patience and practice I grew more comfortable with the process.
-Now, I actually really love making layer cakes with buttercream (there are links to several at the bottom of this post).
-The only thing is that they take a really long time to make.
-And sometimes, I just want some to eat some cake.
-You know?

 - 2 tablespoons cornstarch